Led by Bishop Rubin Phillip, SALO’s leadership is made up of a dynamic group of Board members assisted by associates and a strong management team:

 She is a founding and national executive member of the Pan African Bar Association of South Africa (PABASA), a national voluntary association of advocates in South Africa

 Molly Dhlamini is a member of the African Union FemWise- Africa (Network of African Women Mediators in Conflict) since 2018.
 She is the former Projects and Stakeholder Relations Manager for the Southern African Liaison Office (SALO).
 Before SALO, she had a brief stint working as the Stakeholder Engagement Coordinator in the Department of Mineral Resources Ministry (DMR).
 For almost a decade, she worked for the National Union Of Mineworkers Union both as the International Relations Coordinator and later as the adviser to Presidency of the Union.
 Ms Dhlamini has a Bachelor of Arts Degree from the University of Durban Westville (now UKZN ) and an Honours degrees in Industrial Sociology from both the Rand Afrikaans University (now University of Johannesburg) and the University of the Witwatersrand.
 She also holds a Post Graduate Diploma in Sociology from WITS University.
 She is currently finalising an Executive Masters in Managing Peace and Security in Africa with the Institute for Peace and Security Studies – University of Addis Ababa.
+She is currently doing a Master of Advanced Studies: Mediation in Peace Processes at the Swiss Federal Institute of Technology (Zurich) (Eidgenössische Technische Hochschule).
 During her student years, she served as a member and leader of the Student Union for Christian Action (SUCA) and the South Africa Student Congress (SASCO) in different capacities.
 She also served in the WITS University Council in 2000 representing Post Graduate Students.
-Molly Dhlamini has also been serving in the African National Conngress (ANC) NEC Subcommittee on International Relations from 1999 to date.
+Molly Dhlamini has also been serving in the African National Congress (ANC) NEC Subcommittee on International Relations from 1999 to date.

 Dr Tara Polzer Ngwato